Yivgha/bicycles-app/README.md

 ```

 After this, go to second tab in terminal and start the prettiest part of this app, which is created on **React**. \
-Executing command beloww will open application in new browser tab.
+Executing command below will open application in new browser tab.

 ### `npm run start`